tianrun2017/orion-schedule/README.md

         dbConfig: ## dbConfig
           driverClassName: ## the actual driver class that you use for your druid connection
           ttl: xx ## the ttl that the client send heart beat or server decide if the client is alive
+        eurekaConfig:
+          registerSelf: false ## notice that,if this config as server, it must be false ,and if this is as client, it must be false
       task:
         groupList:  ## the virtual group info,it comes the group config page
           - xx